History of English amateur cricket: Gentlemen v. Players from 1806 to 1863

 The fixture that became the definitive expression of a cricketing class divide was first contested in 1806 when the two teams met twice.
 Even then, the amateurs realised they were at a real disadvantage and so their team in the inaugural match at Lord's included two of the greatest professional players, William Beldham and William Lambert as given men.
 Lambert made 57 out of 195 and, given the support he received from T. A. Smith, who scored 48, his contribution ensured that the Gentlemen won by an innings and 14 runs.
 The Gentlemen team was actually quite good as it also included Beauclerk, John Willes, Edward Bligh, George Leycester and Arthur Upton.
 In the second match, Beldham went back to the Players and only Lambert was a given man.
 Lambert again had an outstanding game and the Gentlemen won by 82 runs, though it was Beauclerk's first innings score of 58 from only 96 that was decisive.

 The fixture was tried again in 1819 without much success and then, to quote Birley, it "struggled on".
 One of the least auspicious occasions was in 1821 when the Gentlemen "gave up" after they had scored only 60 and the Players had reached 270–6.
 Birley states that this was a Coronation Match to celebrate the accession of the much-maligned King George IV and that "it was a suitably murky affair!"

-In 1822, the Gentlemen did manage to win on level terms thanks to their triumvirate of great batsmen: Beauclerk, Budd and Ward.
+In 1822, the Gentlemen did manage to win on level terms thanks to their triumvirate of batsmen: Beauclerk, Budd and Ward.
 Budd scored 69 out of 138 in the first innings; Beauclerk and Ward built an unbeaten partnership in the second to secure the six wicket win; and really the Players were rather let down by their batting.
 Having good batsmen and ordinary bowlers was to become a Gentlemen tendency.
 The Players on the other hand were usually strong in bowling and generally good in batting.

 From 1824 to 1837, the fixture was usually an odds match, the Gentlemen having as many as 18 in 1836.
 In two matches, the Players were handicapped by different stump lengths.
 In 1835, the Gents had Sam Redgate as a given man and he caused a stir by clean bowling Fuller Pilch twice for nought.
 In 1836, the great Alfred Mynn played for the Gents for the first time along with Alfred "Dandy" Lowth, another noted speed merchant even though he was still a 17-year-old Winchester school boy; his promising career was cut short due to failing eyesight.

 By 1841, the fixture was in disrepute and MCC refused to organise it.
 It was only through the efforts of C. G. Taylor and the Hon.
 F. Ponsonby that the game could take place.
 They opened a subscription list to avert its collapse.